zzmzzmgithub/esutils/README.md

 ```
 ElasticSearchClient esClient = ...
 DataBucket dataBucket = new DataBucket("index1", "type1")

-esClient.admin().createIndex(dataBucket); // Option to create index by passing a DataBucket - the recommended approach
+// The recommended approach to create an index when using DataBuckets
+esClient.admin().createIndex(dataBucket);

 Search search = esClient.search(dataBucket);
 ```